kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 The mechanism for this will be:

-- All new functions, macros, or overloads of existing functions, will be added to a separate "kubernetes-future-compatibility" CEL extension library.
-(Better naming suggestions welcome).
+- All new functions, macros, or overloads of existing functions, will be added to a separate "future compatibility" CEL extension library (which extension library a function is in is an internal detail that is not visible to users).
-- For create requests, and for any CEL expressions that are changed as part of an update, the CEL expression will be compiled **without** the "kubernetes-future-compatibility" CEL extension.
+- For create requests, and for any CEL expressions that are changed as part of an update, the CEL expression will be compiled **without** the "future compatibility" CEL extension library.
 - For CEL expressions not changed in an update, the CEL expression will be compiled **with** the "kubernetes-future-compatibility" CEL extension.
 This ensures that persisted fields that already use the change continue to compile.
-- The "kubernetes-future-compatibility" CEL extension will always be included when CEL expressions are evaluated.
+- The "future compatibility" CEL extension library will always be included when CEL expressions are evaluated.
-- When the next version of Kubernetes is release, the library functions are be moved from "kubernetes-future-compatibility"
+- When the next version of Kubernetes is release, the library functions will be moved from "future compatibility"
-- to the "kubernetes" library.
+- to the main CEL extension library we use to extend CEL for Kubernetes.

 Alternatives considered: